New derived symmetries of some hyperk\"ahler varieties: Cubic 4-fold calculation

-In \S\ref{moduli_space} we explain that $Y$ is a moduli space of sheaves in $\AA$ and that $F$ is essentially the functor induced by the universal sheaf.
-In \S\ref{cubic_spherical} we prove: \begin{theorem} The composition $RF = \id_\AA \oplus [-2]$, so $F$ is spherical. \end{theorem} In \S\ref{twist_of_Oy} show that the associated spherical twist sends the structure sheaf of a point to a complex of rank 2, so it is not generated by the previously-known autoequivalences of $D^b(Y)$.
-Presumably this complex is a reflexive sheaf, locally free away from the original point, but we do not show this.
+In \S\ref{cubic_easy} we explain that $Y$ can be seen as a moduli space of objects in $\A$ and $F$ as the functor induced by the universal object.
+In \S\ref{cubic_hard} we prove: \begin{thm} The functor $F\colon \A_X \to D^b(Y)$ is spherical with cotwist $C = [-2]$.
+For any point $y \in Y$, the twist $T$ takes $\O_y$ to an object of rank 2, so $T$ is not generated by the previously-known autoequivalences of $D^b(Y)$. \end{thm}